 Here on prime display is the sort of storytelling that makes film distinct from other arts; adapting even Roma‘s most incidental moments to prose would require a hell of a writer.
 Inevitably, all this talk of style and drama-through-immersion arrives at one of the film’s main fascinations: namely, that it’s released by Netflix, despite being slow, reliant on atmosphere, and essentially not what online binge-views are made of.
-Just from the opening credits alone—a hushed, three-minute Tarkovsky ape to set the mood—I wondered how easy it would be for a curious audience to start fidgeting in a living room full of distractions.
+Just from the opening credits alone—a hushed, three-minute Tarkovsky ape to set the pace—I wondered how easy it would be for a curious audience to start fidgeting in a living room full of distractions.
 But the prestige has also given Netflix cause for their biggest theatrical push.
 Find it on the big screen, and the visuals and especially the sound design create a flow of hypnotic environments.
 The festival awards, the hype, the cinephiles lining up early outside the Nuart, the Oscar nods, the backlash, the backlash to the backlash, the (worthwhile) debate over bourgeois politics—personally, I’ve been waiting for something like this to happen for a decade.
 A streaming service has produced one of the buzziest cinematic events of the year.
 And in the process, they’ve proved how much we still need theaters.